Junyiggg/EmoSENSE/README.md

 # EmoSENSE

 Emotional image generation aims to create images that effectively reflect target emotions.
 A fundamental challenge in this task is the affective gap, which refers to the discrepancy between visual content and emotional states perceived by users.
+We propose **EmoSENSE**, a sentiment-semantic knowledge modeling framework with hierarchical fuzzy reinforcement learning for emotional image generation.

 <p align="center">
   <img src="assets/demo.png" alt="EmoSENSE emotional image generation examples" width="78%">
 </p>

-We propose **EmoSENSE**, a sentiment-semantic knowledge modeling framework with hierarchical fuzzy reinforcement learning for emotional image generation.
-To improve generalization on uncommon emotion-object pairs, EmoSENSE projects emotions and objects into a unified VAD space and computes sentiment-semantic correlation with a prototype network.
-To improve controllability over emotion-related visual appearance, EmoSENSE refines brightness and colorfulness fuzzy memberships with hierarchical reinforcement learning before building the final generation prompt.

 ## Overview

-Overview of our proposed method, mainly consisting of high-level and low-level modules.
+Overview of our proposed method.
 The high-level module receives an emotion-object pair from user input.
 The proposed prototype maps the object into the VAD space with a prototype network to compute sentiment-semantic correlation.
 Then, the high-level module selects an initial fuzzy attribute subset and chooses a policy for the low-level module.
 The low-level module refines this subset by fuzzy membership classification.
 It produces a detailed attributes matrix and builds a detailed text prompt.
 This prompt guides a frozen image generation model and generates the final image.

 <p align="center">
   <img src="assets/framework.png" alt="Overview of the EmoSENSE method" width="100%">